slotThe/hmenu/README.md

     -   `--histFile`
         - Short: `-f`
         - Description: Path to the history file to use.
+    -   `--files-only`
+        - Short: `-o`
+        - Description: Whether to only show the user-specified files.

 All options after "--" will be directly forwarded to `dmenu`, so you may specify options in the following way: